StewFidgeon/CEH/Documents/BookReviews/TheArtOfDeception.md

 Chapter 4 Building Trust.
 A good social engineer would expect to be met with suspicion and resistance, so would plan their atack ahead of time by anticipating the sort of questions his target might ask, in order to make the answers sound routine and boring.
 If you know the same person will answer the phone whenver you call it, then you can make repeated calls for fake advice or help requests over a longer period of time to establish rapport, before engaging in the actual con.

+The chapter continues the idea of using one call to a node (store, branch, or franchize) to gain an instant higher level of trust with a second node in a second call by impersonating the first node.
+Don't trust fellow employees too much - they may not be who they say they are and they may not be doing what they say they're doing.

-I can seehow this might work with smaller businesses where they may not have a corporate network with video calling, but for anything large like S&P 500 companies I'm really unsure this would still work.
+I can see how this might work with smaller businesses where they may not have a corporate network with video calling, but for anything large like S&P 500 companies I'm really unsure this would still work.
 Obviously it would if you can first enter the building or trojan your way onto a corporate laptop.

 Chapter 5 "Let Me Help You".